philippinebreuil/Mod1-Final-Project/your-project/README.md

 <a name="project-description"></a>

 ## Project Description
-Write a short description of your project: 3-5 sentences about what your project is about, why you chose this topic (if relevant).
+My project is a 16 days weather forecast and air quality database for 60+ seaside cities in France.

 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
-What are the questions you would like to build your dataset to answer?
+Where should we go on holidays to get the best weather and air quality on the french coast?

 <a name="dataset"></a>

 ## Dataset
 What are your data sources?
-How did you access these sources?
+I have two data sources:
+1. https://www.france-voyage.com/, I've retreived the datas by scapping this website.
+2. https://weatherbit.io, I've retreived the datas by connectig to their open API.

 How did you transform or merge them into one cohesive and novel dataset?
-Provide links to the data if available.

 [Dataset]()